mrgoodsire/AgeofAshes/Session_Notes.md

 We continue through the Imp room and happen upon a courtyard.
 There is a halfling clutching a Goblin.
 It is Calmont.

-We enter the courtyard. we try and negotiate with him over the gurgling mosnter in the pond in the courtyard.
+We enter the courtyard. we try and negotiate with him while noticing the Growledon in the pond in the courtyard.
 Calmont flees to the battlements above the courtyard.

 Fable tries to persuade him since she knows him from around town.
 He calls us do-gooders.

 Hal tries to persuade him.
 He says there is an Elf gate under this building and he needs to know how to get there from the Goblins.
 He lets go of the Goblin and we enter combat!

+We almost kill Calmont and party with the Goblins.
+The goblins praise me and Asemer for our heroics and Hal talks to Helba, the Chieftain of the Bramblebashers.
+She knows nothing of the Elves, but was surprised when the Imps attacked-- calling themselves Cinderclaws.
+They ran up here to escape the Imps, Dragon-dogs, and other Hellbeasts.

+Hal finds out the Growledon are the large-sized crushed dragons littering the courtyard.
+Not intelligent enough to form societies.
+They are not wildly beyond our capabilities.

+Helba knows about the downstairs, but never got the chance to tell Calmont about it.
+Growledon's blocked the downstairs, but Helba knows of a secret passage.
+We'll clear the downstairs and then Helba will guide us down.
+We'll break in Breachill, but the Bramblebashers will not go to Breachill.